 - The experience is raw and unscripted: Injuries can occur and are traditionally viewed as signs of blessing.

-Modern Importance of Pasola
+Modern Importance of Pasola Festival

-The Spiritual Timing Behind Pasola: Why Dates Can’t Be Promised
+The Spiritual Timing Behind Pasola Festival

-The ritual before the Pasola festival takes place starts after the appearance of the nyale sea worms, which happen in February and March.
+The ritual before Pasola festival takes place starts after the appearance of the nyale sea worms, which happen between February and March.
 These sea worms are viewed as spiritual messengers.
 Marapu priests see their arrival as a sign from the ancestral spirits that it is time for the planting season.

 Pasola also commemorates an ancient story passed down through generations.
 According to local legend, a noblewoman believed her husband had died at sea.
 When he returned to find her remarried, conflict erupted between villages.
 What began as violence evolved into a ritualized form of combat designed to prevent real war while honoring emotional truth.